Hobart

 Hartz Mountains National Park is a stunning wilderness area located around 80 km south-west of Hobart.
 The park is famous for its breathtaking alpine scenery, ancient forests, and glacier lakes.
 There are several wonderful hiking trails ranging from easy to difficult.

-We didn’t reach the summit of Hartz Mountains (1254m), but we did hike for the breathtaking panoramic views.
+Although we didn’t reach the summit of Hartz Mountains (1254m), we hiked to enjoy the breathtaking panoramic views along the way.

 Duckhole Lake